Double-barrelled name: Hyphenated double-barrelled surnames

+Multi-barrelled surnames

-A few British noble or gentry families have "triple-barrelled" surnames (e.g. Anstruther-Gough-Calthorpe; Cave-Browne-Cave; Elliot-Murray-Kynynmound; Heathcote-Drummond-Willoughby; Smith-Dorrien-Smith; Vane-Tempest-Stewart; Twisleton-Wykeham-Fiennes).
+A few British noble or gentry families have triple-barrelled surnames, such as Anstruther-Gough-Calthorpe, Baillie-Hamilton-Arden, Cave-Browne-Cave, Douglas-Scott-Montagu, Elliot-Murray-Kynynmound, Heathcote-Drummond-Willoughby, Lyon-Dalberg-Acton, Pelham-Clinton-Hope, Smith-Dorrien-Smith, Sutherland-Leveson-Gower, Vane-Tempest-Stewart, Venables-Vernon-Harcourt, and Twisleton-Wykeham-Fiennes.
 These indicate prima facie the inheritance of multiple estates and thus the consolidation of great wealth.
-These are sometimes created when the legator has a double-barrelled name and the legatee has a single surname, or vice versa.
+They are sometimes created when the legator has a double-barrelled name and the legatee has a single surname, or vice versa.
 Nowadays, such names are almost always abbreviated in everyday usage to a single or double-barrelled version.
 For example, actress Isabella Anstruther-Gough-Calthorpe calls herself Isabella Calthorpe.
-There is at least one example of an unhyphenated triple-barrelled surname: that of the Montagu Douglas Scott family, to which the Dukes of Buccleuch belong.
+There is at least one instance of an unhyphenated triple-barrelled surname: that of the Montagu Douglas Scott family, to which the Dukes of Buccleuch belong.

-There are even a few "quadruple-barrelled" surnames (e.g. Hepburn-Stuart-Forbes-Trefusis, Hovell-Thurlow-Cumming-Bruce, Montagu-Stuart-Wortley-Mackenzie, Plunkett-Ernle-Erle-Drax, Lane Fox Pitt-Rivers, and Stirling-Home-Drummond-Moray).
+There are even a few quadruple-barrelled surnames.
+These include Cameron-Ramsay-Fairfax-Lucy, Hepburn-Stuart-Forbes-Trefusis, Hovell-Thurlow-Cumming-Bruce, Lane Fox Pitt-Rivers, Montagu-Stuart-Wortley-Mackenzie, Plunkett-Ernle-Erle-Drax, and Stirling-Home-Drummond-Moray.
 The surname of the extinct family of the Dukes of Buckingham and Chandos was the quintuple-barrelled Temple-Nugent-Brydges-Chandos-Grenville.

-Captain Leone Sextus Denys Oswolf Fraudatifilius Tollemache-Tollemache de Orellana Plantagenet Tollemache-Tollemache is sometimes incorrectly quoted as the man with the most ever "barrels" in his surname (six).
-The UK Registry Office confirms that his surname was 'Tollemache-Tollemache' and the other names are forenames.